Landscape Correspondence of Empirical and Population Risks in the Eigendecomposition Problem: Main Results

 Problem~\eqref{eqn:min_eigen_r1} is widely used in spectral methods to compute the leading eigenvector or to generate a reasonably good initialization for low-rank matrix optimization problems~\cite{chi2019nonconvex}.
 We summarize the characterization of the critical points of the population risk~\eqref{eqn:def_pr_r1} in the following proposition. \begin{Proposition} \cite[Propositions 4.6.1, 4.6.2]{absil2009optimization} For a symmetric matrix $\M\in\RRR^{N\times N}$, a vector $\x\in\RRR^{N}$ with $\|\x\|_2 = 1$ is an eigenvector of $\M$ if and only if it is a critical point of the population risk~\eqref{eqn:def_pr_r1}\footnote{Here, the population risk~\eqref{eqn:def_pr_r1} is constrained on the unit sphere.}.
 Moreover, denote $\{\lambda_n\}_{n=1}^N$ with $\lambda_1 > \lambda_2 \geq \lambda_3 \geq \cdots \geq \lambda_N$ as the eigenvalues of $\M$ and $\{\v_n\}_{n=1}^N$ as the associated eigenvectors.
 Then, we have \begin{itemize}[leftmargin=*] \item $\pm \v_1$ are the only global minimizers of~\eqref{eqn:def_pr_r1}. \item $\pm \v_N$ are global maximizers of~\eqref{eqn:def_pr_r1}.
 If $\lambda_N < \lambda_{N-1}$, then $\pm \v_N$ are the only global maximizers. \item $\pm \v_n$ with $\lambda_N< \lambda_n<\lambda_1$ are saddle points of~\eqref{eqn:def_pr_r1}. \end{itemize}

 \end{Proposition}

 Note that the above proposition only characterizes the landscape of the population risk~\eqref{eqn:def_pr_r1} at the critical points.
 Next, we extend this analysis to larger regions near the critical points, which further allows us to build a connection between the landscape of the population risk and the corresponding empirical risk in various applications involving random measurements of~$\M$.
-With some elementary calculations, we can write the {\em Euclidean gradient and Hessian} of $g(\x)$ as $ \nabla g(\x) = -\M \x,~ \text{and}~ \nabla^2 g(\x) = -\M. $ The {\em Riemannian gradient and Hessian} on the unit sphere are then obtained from the projection of the Euclidean gradient and Hessian, i.e.,
+With some elementary calculations, we can write the {\em Euclidean gradient and Hessian} of $g(\x)$ as $ \nabla g(\x) = -\M \x,~ \text{and}~ \nabla^2 g(\x) = -\M. $ The {\em Riemannian gradient and Hessian} on the unit sphere are then obtained from the projection of the Euclidean gradient and Hessian, i.e.,\footnote{\MBWbb{One can refer to \cite[Sections 4.6.1 and 5]{absil2009optimization} for more details on how to compute Riemannian gradients and Hessians.}}

 where $\I_N$ denotes the $N\times N$ identity matrix.

 The following theorem, which establishes the favorable geometry of the population risk~\eqref{eqn:def_pr_r1} in regions near the critical points, is proved in Appendix~\ref{sec:proof_main_r1}. \begin{Theorem} Assume that $\M\in \RRR^{N\times N}$ is a symmetric matrix with eigenvalues satisfying $\lambda_1 > \lambda_2 \geq \lambda_3 \geq \cdots \geq \lambda_N$.
 For the population risk $g(\x)$ defined in~\eqref{eqn:def_pr_r1}, there exist two positive numbers $\epsilon = 0.2(\lambda_1-\lambda_2)$ and $\eta = 0.3(\lambda_1-\lambda_2)$ such that